MizioAnd/store-product-service/README.md

 # store-product-service

-This project is a RESTful Web service API with spring boot and spring MVC
+This project is a RESTful Web service API with spring boot and spring MVC.

 Spring initalizr was used partly to create Maven build system using the VS code plugin.